MicrosoftDocs/azure-stack-docs/azure-stack/hci/quick-starts/monitor.md

     > [!div class="mx-imgBorder"]
     > ![Choose Connection Type Screenshot](media/chooseconnectiontype.png)

-3. Type the name of the cluster to manage and click **Submit**.
+3. Type the name of the cluster to manage and click **Add**.
 The cluster will be added to your connection list on the overview page.

 ## Monitor performance with the Windows Admin Center dashboard